Building your business may represent a lifetime of hard work. To get the full rewards, you need the right exit - both financially and as a manager.

 - For example, to allow you to expand your product range or exploit your intellectual property more effectively.

-3.4 You may want to draw on economies of scale by becoming part of a larger company.
+You may want to benefit from economies of scale by becoming part of a larger company.

 - A float usually only provides a partial management exit.